Tuesday, December 17, 2019

 1. In Luke 18:30, the Greek adjective aiónios (“eonian”) does not refer to a span of time that goes beyond the eons during which Christ shall be reigning over the kingdom of God.

-2. According to what is revealed in 1 Corinthians 15:22-28, Christ is not going to be reigning over the kingdom for an endless duration of time (his reign is only “until” a certain point, at which time he will give up the kingdom to his God and Father so that God may be “All in all”).
+2. According to what Paul revealed in 1 Corinthians 15:22-28, Christ is not going to be reigning over the kingdom for an endless duration of time (his reign is only “until” a certain point, at which time he will give up the kingdom to his God and Father so that God may be “All in all”).

 3. Thus, the span of time expressed by the term aiónios in Luke 18:30 cannot be endless in duration.

 It should be emphasized that the argument above is logically valid; if all the premises are true, then the conclusion must be true as well.
 Thus, in order to avoid the conclusion, it must be shown that one of the premises is faulty.
-However, if the argument is sound (and I’m convinced that it is), then it follows that any translation of the term aiónios that conveys the idea of endless duration is inaccurate, and should be rejected in favor of a translation that is consistent with the truth of the limited duration of Christ’s reign over the kingdom of God (i.e., “eonian,” “age-abiding” or “age-lasting”).
+However, if the argument is sound (and I’m convinced that it is), then it follows that any translation of the term aiónios that expresses the idea of endless duration is inaccurate, and should be rejected in favor of a translation that is consistent with the truth of the limited duration of Christ’s reign over the kingdom of God (i.e., “eonian,” “age-abiding” or “age-lasting”).

 So how is God the Savior “especially of believers?”
-Answer: We who believe are going to be saved by God before everyone else.
+Answer: Believers are going to be saved by God before everyone else.
 We’re going to be vivified in Christ to enjoy life (immortality) during the future ages, or eons, of Christ’s reign (i.e., “the oncoming eons” referred to in Eph.
 2:7).
 It is this that Christ and Paul had in mind when they referred to the salvation of believers as “life eonian.”
-But this earlier, special salvation of believers does not in any way diminish or subtract from the salvation that the rest of mankind is certain to receive from God at a later time (i.e., at the consummation of Christ’s reign, when death is abolished, all are subjected to Christ, and God becomes “All in all”).
+But this earlier, special salvation of believers does not in any way diminish or subtract from the salvation that the rest of mankind is certain to receive from God at a later time (i.e., at the consummation, when death is abolished, all are subjected to Christ, and God becomes “All in all”).
 For an examination of more passages in which the truth of universal salvation is clearly affirmed by Paul, see the very first article I posted on my blog.

 Some have mistakenly believed that the expression “life eonian” places a limit on how long believers will be alive in the future.
 However, that’s not at all the case.
 In the expression ”life eonian,” the term “eonian” simply puts the emphasis and focus on the fact that believers will get to live during the coming eons of Christ’s reign.
 It doesn’t imply that believers will cease to live after these eons have ended (for when the eons of Christ’s reign have ended, death will have been abolished, and all people will be immortal).
 Since the adjective aiónios pertains to one or more of the eons, it follows that anything that continues to exist or occur after the eons have ended will simply cease to be “eonian.”
 When time is no longer measured by eons, the adjective “eonian” will cease to be an accurate way to describe anything.
 For example, we know that God will always exist.
 However, when the eons through which God is operating and over which he is ruling have ended, he will cease to be the “eonian God” (Rom.
 16:26) and the “king of the eons” (1 Tim.
 1:17).
 The same can be said for the “life eonian” that will be enjoyed by believers.
 Our life will cease to be an “eonian” blessing after the eons of Christ’s reign have ended, but it will in no way be limited to these eons.
 Rather, our life (as with the kingdom after it has been given up to God) will continue beyond the eons of Christ’s reign, without end.